Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

-The grain mantles are mostly made up of water, CO and CO$_2$ with less abundant hydrogenated species such as ammonia, formaldehyde and methanol, as shown by IR solid-state astronomical observations \citep{Boogert2015}.
-In general, there is ample consensus on the fact that simple molecules (e.g. CO) and atoms are hydrogenated and oxygenated when they freeze-out on the grain surfaces.
+In general, there is ample consensus on the fact that atoms and simple molecules (e.g. CO) are hydrogenated and oxygenated when they freeze-out onto the grain surfaces.
 The simple iCOM methanol is believed to be prevalently formed in this way, via the successive addition of H atoms to the frozen CO \citep[e.g.][]{Watanabe2002,Rimola2014}.
 However, even though several laboratory experiments have been carried out and showed the feasibility of the process, the details which enter into the astrochemical models are not completely understood.

 Two major questions are still open: (1) how the H atoms diffuse on the icy grain surfaces and (2) what is the barrier of the CO + H and H$_2$CO + H reactions.
-For example, models often assume that H-atoms diffuse on the icy grain surfaces via hopping \citep[e.g.][]{Garrod2013}, while recent sophisticated quantum mechanical (QM) studies by \citet{Senevirathne2017} show that below $\sim15$ K tunneling dominates.
+For example, models often assume that H atoms diffuse on the icy grain surfaces via hopping \citep[e.g.][]{Garrod2013,Aikawa2020}, while recent sophisticated quantum mechanical (QM) studies by \citet{Senevirathne2017} show that below $\sim10$ K tunneling dominates in amorphous ice.
 Actually, the relative contribution of H hopping versus tunneling is very difficult to quantify, since it depends on the ice surface structure \citep{hama2012}.
-In addition, in the (many) astrochemical models adopting the \citet{Garrod2013} recipes and parameters, the diffusion energy of H is underestimated with respect to the theoretical results by \citet{Senevirathne2017}, with a consequent overestimate of the H diffusion up to 5 orders of magnitude.
-Likewise, in the same models, the energy barriers of the CO + H and H$_2$CO + H reactions are assumed to be rectangular with a guessed width to reproduce the observed iced methanol abundance.
-However, when compared with the theoretical QM calculations by \cite{Song2017}, the rates of CH$_3$OH formation are underestimated by up to 6 orders of magnitude.
-The result is that the astrochemical model predictions of the frozen methanol abundance which use the \citet{Garrod2013} recipe and parameters are fine-tuned to the 10 K molecular cloud case, but they could be unreliable when considering different physical conditions (e.g. densities and temperatures).
+In addition, in the (many) astrochemical models adopting the \citet{Garrod2013} recipes and parameters, the diffusion energy of H is underestimated with respect to the theoretical results by \citet{Senevirathne2017}, with a consequent overestimate of the H diffusion.
+Likewise, in the same models, the energy barriers of the CO + H and H$_2$CO + H reactions are assumed to be rectangular with a width derived from gas-phase computations \citep{Garrod2013}.
+However, when compared with the theoretical QM calculations that takes into account the icy surfaces, the rates of CH$_3$OH formation are underestimated by orders of magnitude \citep{Song2017}.